 The more capabilities you build into a VPN protocol, the greater the amount of computer code you need to implement it.
-For example OpenVPN along with OpenSSL (which provides encryption and authentication) comprise approximately 600,000 lines of code.
+For example, OpenVPN along with OpenSSL (which provides encryption and authentication) comprises approximately 600,000 lines of code.

 Mr. Donenfeld didn't try to replicate all the features of OpenVPN, instead opting to build a fast and secure, but limited protocol.
 As a result, the WireGuard VPN protocol only requires about 4,000 lines of code.
-Reducing the number of lines of code in the WireGuard protocol yields a number of benefits.
+Reducing the number of lines of code in the WireGuard protocol yields several benefits.
 They include:

 - Easier auditing – Not surprisingly, 4,000 lines of code are easier to audit than 600,000 lines of code.
 The easier the code is to audit, the more likely it is that the auditors will find any vulnerabilities.
 Over time, this can make WireGuard a more secure protocol than those with hundreds of thousands of lines of code.